-The first things that come to mind when you think about environmentally friendly living are recycling and gardening.
+The first things that come to mind when considering environmentally friendly living are recycling and gardening.
 Would you believe it if you were told that plumbing can also be sustainable?

 Using Sustainable Plumbing on DIY

 It’s not always the job of plumbing professionals to be environmentally conscious.
-There are some neat ‘green’ plumbing tricks you can use on your own DIY projects.
+You can use some neat ‘green’ plumbing tricks on your own DIY projects.
 Cleaning around the house doesn’t have to be a chemical party.
 Use vinegar, bi-carb and lemon for different cleaning jobs.
-Environmentally much safer and a heck of a lot cheaper too.
+Environmentally much safer and a heck of a lot cheaper, too.

-Environmental plumbing means being water-wise too.
-Rain water that usually runs down the drain can be diverted to your garden.
-Watering the garden in the cooler part of the day is another basic water-clever idea.
+Environmental plumbing means being water-wise, too.
+Rainwater that usually runs down the drain can be diverted to your garden.
+Another basic water-clever idea is watering the garden in the more remarkable part of the day.
 Your dishwasher and washing machines should have the highest energy rating and lowest water usage.
 Every little bit helps.

-You can go crazy with enviro-plumbing if you really wanted to as there are lots of small but effective changes you can do around the house.
-Start with leaky taps, then insulating your water pipes and follow up with mulching your garden to keep the soil damp for longer.
+You can go crazy with environmental plumbing if you want to, as there are lots of small but effective changes you can do around the house.
+Start with leaky taps, then insulate your water pipes and mulch your garden to keep the soil damp for longer.

 Are they any different to the everyday plumber?
 You bet.
-Enviro-plumbers are up to date with sustainable practices such as rainwater tanks, solar hot water systems, and greywater plumbing.
+Enviro-plumbers are current with sustainable practices such as rainwater tanks, solar hot water systems, and greywater plumbing.
 They are qualified to help you switch to greener living and work to your budget and lifestyle.

 Is Your Plumber the Real Deal on Sustainability?

 How will you know?
-If a plumbing service is advertising their business as a sustainable one, simply ask for proof that they have passed the EnviroPlumber Code of Practice.
+If a plumbing service is advertising its business as sustainable, ask for proof that it has passed the EnviroPlumber Code of Practice.
 You might want to ask some pertinent questions:

-It’s all about peace of mind making sure you have the right plumbing service doing the job.
+It’s all about peace of mind and making sure you have the exemplary plumbing service doing the job.

 What are your Sustainable Choices?

-Sustainable plumbing and an environmentally green lifestyle is a life choice as well as saving you money in the long term.
+Sustainable plumbing and an environmentally green lifestyle are life choices that will save you money in the long term.
 It’s your positive action to ensure you leave as small a carbon footprint as possible.